kyma-project/website/content/blog-posts/2020-01-09-integration-testing-in-kyma/index.md

   ```

 With Octopus, all test preparation steps come down to creating:

-1. Test or application in the language of your choice (yes, Octopus is language-agnostic).
+1. Test in the language of your choice (yes, Octopus is language-agnostic).
 2. Dockerfile that defines the component image that you later build and push to a public registry, such as Docker Hub or Google Container Registry (GCR).
 3. TestDefinition which specifies the image to use and commands to run.
 You can automate this part by creating a testing script that you run in this step - we did it in our case by creating the [`testing.sh`](https://github.com/kyma-project/kyma/blob/master/installation/scripts/testing.sh) script that already creates the ClusterTestSuite.
 4. ClusterTestSuite that specifies which tests to run on the cluster, and how you want to run them.
 In our case, the ClusterTestSuite is also executed as part of jobs run by Prow, our continuous integration tool.